bodiddlie/reblog/app/routes/rotjs-tutorial/part12.md

 ### Weighted Entity Choices

-We've changed how many entities we spawn into a map, but not which kinds of entities.
+We've changed how many entities we spawn into a map, but not which kind of entities.
 If the player gets a bunch of over-powered lightning scrolls on the first level it would be too easy.
-Also, if they ran into rooms with all trolls, it would be too hard.
+If they ran into rooms with all trolls, it would be too hard.
 We need a way to gradually increase the difficulty as the player progresses.
 To do this we'll use a function from ROT.js that takes a weighted set of options, and chooses them at random based on the weights.